-SDG&E procures renewable energy through competitive solicitations and bilateral agreements to meet the Renewable Portfolio Standard ("RPS")3 established by Senate Bill ("SB") 1078, et seq.4 The forecast of renewable energy supply from Commission approved contracts for 2013 is 4,540 GWh, which includes 1,514 GWh of
+SDG&E procures renewable energy through competitive solicitations and bilateral agreements to meet the Renewable Portfolio Standard ("RPS")4 established by

-2 The actual number of active QF contracts is over 50, but many of these QF resources only serve on-site load and do not deliver net energy to SDG&E. As a result, these are not included in the production cost model run.
+3 The actual number of active QF contracts is over 50, but many of these QF resources only serve on-site load and do not deliver net energy to SDG&E. As a result, these are not included in the production cost model run.
 The nine QFs referenced above deliver net energy to SDG&E and are modeled in ProSym.

-3 Some renewable resources have QF contracts and also qualify to meet the Renewable Portfolio Standard.
-Those resources are reported in the OF sections of this testimony.
+4 Some renewable resources have QF contracts and also qualify to meet the Renewable Portfolio Standard.
+Those resources are reported in the QF sections of this testimony.